nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 structured to minimize the negative side effects of model changes.
-These considerations have led to the creation of C2M2 [richness levels](../draft-CFDE_glossary/glossary.md#richness-levels): parallel canonical variants of C2M2 which are benchmarked at increasing levels of model complexity.
+These considerations have led to the creation of C2M2 [richness levels](../draft-CFDE_glossary/glossary.md#richness-levels): concentric, canonical variants of C2M2 which are benchmarked at increasing levels of model complexity, wherein each successive modeling level is a strict superset of all of the metadata encompassed by the previous (less complex) level.

-In addition to the full C2M2 model, CFDE presently offers two less complex C2M2 variants: [Level 0](#level-0) (basic metadata describing a collection of digital files) and [Level 1](#level-1) (which introduces models for core experimental resources like samples and subjects; search targets in the form of annotations like the anatomical location of the source for
+Accordingly -- in addition to the full C2M2 model -- CFDE presently offers two less complex C2M2 variants:
+[Level 0](#level-0) (basic metadata describing a collection of digital files) and [Level 1](#level-1) (which introduces models for core experimental resources like samples and subjects; search targets in the form of annotations like the anatomical location of the source for